Introduction to GPAW internals

 \[\tilde{H} = LHL^{†} , \tilde{H}\tilde{C} = \tilde{C}Λ, C = L^{†} \tilde{C}\cdot\]Note that \(H\) must be the full matrix not just half of it!

-Gather the Matrix on the root rank.
+Gather the Matrix on rank zero.

 - invcholesky()[source]